eclipse-hono/hono/site/content/api/Command-And-Control-API.md

 ![Send Command](../command_control_receive_preconditions.png)

 # Outcomes for sending a command or notification command
-Commands and notification commands that are forwarded by the AMQP 1.0 network to a protocol adapter need to be responded with following outcomes:
+Commands and notification commands that are forwarded by the AMQP 1.0 network to a protocol adapter need to be responded with one of the following outcomes:

 | Processing in protocol adapter   | AMQP outcome                  |
 |----------------------------------|------------------------------ |